 Trust your palate!

-When one thinks of Disney Cruise Line they immediately think of kids and family friendly activities.
-However DCL has some special things just for adults including fine dining with Palo and Remy.
-Palo is the Italian themed restaurant on all four ships (Magic, Wonder, Dream and Fantasy.)
-Remy is the exclusive French themed venue on just the Disney Dream and Disney Fantasy.
+When one thinks of Disney Cruise Line, they immediately think of kids and family-friendly activities.
+However, DCL has some unique things just for adults, including fine dining with Palo and Remy.
+Palo is the Italian themed restaurant on all four ships (Magic, Wonder, Dream, and Fantasy.)
+Remy is the exclusive French-themed venue on just the Disney Dream and Disney Fantasy.
 Basically Remy is Victoria and Albert’s (located at Disney’s Grand Floridian Resort) on the sea.
-Remy offers a sea day brunch as well as a dinner, both of which I was able to do with my 21 year old daughter on our trip before she started her senior year of college.
+Remy offers a sea day brunch as well as a dinner, both of which I was able to do with my 21-year-old daughter on our trip before she started her senior year of college.

-For years I looked at the Remy menu and wondered if it was something I would enjoy.
-As someone who regularly cruises and experiences the Chef’s Table when it is available, I figured it was time to just take the plunge and give the Remy brunch a try before making the dinner commitment.
+For years I looked at the Remy menu and wondered if it were something I would enjoy.
+As someone who regularly cruises and experiences the Chef’s Table when it is available, I figured it was time to take the plunge and give the Remy brunch a try before making the dinner commitment.
 At the August 2018 price of $60 per person, plus an optional champagne pairing of $30 each and additional gratuity (please tip your servers!
-The fee only covers the meal) the brunch was a reasonable way to see if this would be something I liked.
-This would also be my daughter’s first experience with fancy fine dining as well.
+The fee only covers the meal; the brunch was a reasonable way to see if this would be something I liked.
+Remys would also be my daughter’s first experience with fancy fine dining as well.
 My main concern was that it was going to be a ‘stuffy’ and formal experience.
-Wrong on stuffy and the formality was more elegance and class than anything else.
+Wrong on stuffy, and the formality was more elegance and class than anything else.

-We were able to book this meal in advance through our online cruise planner but do not despair if you book your Disney Cruise late in the game and don’t see an available reservation.
-The cruise line does not send all reservations out to the online booking system and there will be options when you board the ship, or decide later in your trip that you want to do the meal.
-However these special venues DO sell out regularly!
+We were able to book this meal in advance through our online cruise planner, but do not despair if you book your Disney Cruise late in the game and don’t see an available reservation.
+The cruise line does not send all reservations out to the online booking system, and there will be options when you board the ship or decide later on in your trip that you want to do the meal.
+However, these exclusive venues DO sell out regularly!
 Booking early avoids disappointment if this is important.
 Check your daily Navigator when you arrive at the port for instructions on where to go for a reservation.

-While I did both the Remy brunch and a dinner there as well, for the purpose of this article we will be discussing the brunch experience.
+While I made both the Remy brunch and dinner there as well, for this article, we will be discussing the brunch experience.
 The ship says to allow two hours—and of course, they are right!

-We received our invitation for the meal the evening we boarded the ship.
-On the day of the event I got a phone call from the venue confirming the dress code, and asking if we had any food allergies.
-I confirmed that we were aware of the dress code and no had no allergies and we were good to go.
-We had a seating at 12:30pm, which meant an arrival time of 12:10pm.
+We received our invitation to the meal the evening we boarded the ship.
+On the day of the event, I got a phone call from the venue confirming the dress code, and asking if we had any food allergies.
+I confirmed that we were aware of the dress code, and no had no allergies, and we were good to go.
+We had seating at 12:30 pm, which meant an arrival time of 12:10 pm.
 The Remy brunch is a prix fixe experience with several food courses and an optional champagne pairing.

 Our meeting place was the Skyline lounge, and there were 8 of us all doing the same time.
-After all in the group had arrived we were brought in to the restaurant itself.
-The dining room had already begun serving; as far as I could tell we were probably the latest seating as we were the last to leave.
+After everyone in the group had arrived, we were brought in to the restaurant itself.
+The dining room had already begun serving; as far as I could tell, we were probably the latest seating as we were the last to leave.

 Our first stop was the wine room where the maître d presented our first appetizer and a complimentary glass of champagne.
-Our appetizer was a well aged ham from Spain: Jamon Iberico Pata Negra with a complimentary glass of Tattinger Brut la Fracaise champagne.
+Our appetizer was a well-aged ham from Spain: Jamon Iberico Pata Negra with a complimentary glass of Tattinger Brut la Fracaise champagne.
 The small bite is best described as a really great, non-salty ham.
 As someone who usually doesn’t care for Prosciutto, I thought this was delicious.
-Of course the champagne was wonderful!
+Of course, the champagne was terrific!
 The resident Sommelier also presented the optional champagne pairings: Lanson Magnum Rosè, Poppery “Pop Gold” ’08, and Moet and Chandon ICE.
 After we finished our small plate, a chef came out to explain what we would be eating and gave the advice to “Trust Your Palate” and to “taste with our mouths and not with our eyes.”
-This is really great advice, especially for those who may not be accustomed to Chef’s Tables or fine dining.
-Since I enjoy specialty dining events on cruise ships I found this to be very true!
+This is excellent advice, especially for those who may not be accustomed to Chef’s Tables or fine dining.
+Since I enjoy specialty dining events on cruise ships, I found this to be very accurate!

 The Meal Itself

 We were seated at a lovely table with a view of the sea.
 All tables at Remy face the sea without needing to squirm around too much for a view.
-Since we were doing the champagne pairing (she’s 21, so why not—plus I was paying!) our Sommelier poured our Landon Magnum Rosè and our waiter provided us a black truffle brioche with butter and edible gold.
+Since we were doing the champagne pairing (she’s 21, so why not—plus I was paying!), our Sommelier poured our Landon Magnum Rosè.
+Our waiter provided us a black truffle brioche with butter and edible gold.
 I had one piece of bread—I best describe this as having an ‘earthy’ flavor profile, consistent with the truffle, with the butter.
-Of course the butter was amazing, as was the salt the provided on the side.
+Of course, the butter was amazing, as was the salt the provided on the side.
 I had my one piece of bread (daughter ate the rest) and enjoyed that champagne.

-Our next course was Salmon with Crème Citron—basicallly this is a cooked salmon that looked raw with a lemon cream.
+Our next course was Salmon with Crème Citron—basically this is a cooked salmon that looked raw with lemon cream.
 As someone who enjoys salmon, this was delicious.
 Per the chef, the salmon had been cooked to retain its color.
 The lemon crème was amazing.
-When paired on the palate the flavors were delicate and inviting.
+When paired on the palate, the flavors were delicate and inviting.

 We were still working off our Pommery Pop Gold while our chicken showed up.
 This was “Poulet Rouge with Corn.”
-In simple terms, the Poulet Rouge is a type of organic free range chicken from North Carolina with a red neck with cornbread stuffing between the skin and the meat.
+In simple terms, the Poulet Rouge is a type of organic free-range chicken from North Carolina with a red neck with cornbread stuffing between the skin and the meat.
 Not a lot of food here—and I could have eaten more.
-However it really was great.
-If I ever had a chance to eat this again I’d jump at it.
+However, it was great.
+If I ever had a chance to eat this again, I’d jump at it.
 The cornbread stuffing was very smooth and on the sweet side.
 I thought the chicken was tender.
 The green on the side was spinach, and the yellow was more corn.

-Sadly, our fancy brunch was coming to a close and our dessert of “Baba Rhum Vanille” would soon be arriving with our final champagne of Moet & Chandon Ice.
-I have had this particular champagne several times and basically it is a super expensive wine cooler.
+Sadly, our fancy brunch was coming to a close, and our dessert of “Baba Rhum Vanille” would soon be arriving with our final champagne of Moet & Chandon Ice.
+I have had this particular champagne several times, and it is a super expensive wine cooler.
 Retailing for about $70 per bottle in most wine stores, it is a partnership between Hennessey and Moet—and a light summer beverage.
-I admit to being a bit anxious about the Baba Rhum, because every other time I’ve had this dessert the rum has overpowered everything else on the plate.
-However when one does fine dining, one must trust the chef—and “trust the palate” and not the eyes.
+I admit to being a bit anxious about the Baba Rhum because every other time I’ve had this dessert, the rum has overpowered everything else on the plate.
+However, when one does fine dining, one must trust the chef—and “trust the palate” and not the eyes.
 How true with this dessert!

 “Is It Worth It?”

 I highly recommend Remy.
-Most people can get really nice Italian food (such as what is served at Palo) at home, But fine French dining with attentive service that isn’t overbearing or stuffy is a bit harder to find for most people.
+Most people can get nice Italian food (such as what is available at Palo) at home, But fine French dining with attentive service that isn’t overbearing or stuffy is a bit harder to find for most people.
 For me, Remy was well worth the upcharge.